 - Stage Management: Communication and Collaboration

-Immerse yourself in the Tepper Semester–a unique residency program in New York City that nurtures your creative, intellectual, and personal growth.
+Immerse yourself in the Tepper Semester--a unique residency program in New York City that nurtures your creative, intellectual, and personal growth.
 Intensify your artistic training and deepen your understanding of the business side of stage management while living in New York’s Theater District and attending classes on Theatre Row.

-There are many opportunities for community engagement in the drama department at SU.
+There are many opportunities for community engagement in the drama department at Syracuse.
 Work with young adults with special needs through the All Star C.A.S.T.
 (Community Actors and Students’ Theatre), designing the program for that term, guiding exercises, producing, and acting in a play with community participants.
 This allows you to explore careers in drama therapy and educational theater.

 As a stage management major, you will have the opportunity to spend a semester immersed in the theater world of London, where you can participate in an exchange program with Rose Bruford College.
 You can also take advantage of study abroad opportunities in Florence, Italy.
-Learn about study abroad opportunities available to drama students.

 Life After Syracuse University